TU-Berlin-CVRS/uipf/CONTRIBUTING.md

 3. When making changes, please add a short notice to the [CHANGELOG](CHANGELOG.md) file.
    The purpose of this file is to provide an overview about what has changed between different versions.

+4. When you send a pull request, you provide your contribution under the same [BSD license](LICENSE) that is used by the project.

 Thank you for your contribution!